Pr1mo-Productions/Oliana/readme.md

 Oliana is made up of several sub-programs.
 This design minimises damage when one component needs a large re-design, and gives us strong interfaces that will help scale things out as we prove sub-component capabilities.

+## Milestones + Plans

+ - [x] Compiles + Runs GUI and AI Models on Linux (CPU + GPU, changing `--features` during `cargo build`)
+ - [ ] Compiles + Runs GUI on Windows (TODO see if AI Models will come up after tweaks)
+ - [ ] Design an initial world state file format to begin games with; the first one should contain Oliana Lore
+ - [ ] Design a Game Save file format; at start-up we can read and summarize that to the player
+ - [ ] Design + Demo AI image generation going to the speaker's UI area on the right side of the screen (transparency an important milestone too!)
+    - [ ] Ask server to do image gen -> PNG bytes in-memory
+    - [ ] Segment PNG into foreground + background
+    - [ ] Set all background alpha values to `0`
+    - [ ] Render semitransparent PNG to GUI
+ - [ ] Investigate design ideas for 2+ player mode; we'd need a server OR UDP multicast on the same LAN (or a list of IPs we round-robin messages to)

 ## `Oliana-Lib`